 According to McKinsey Digital, within the first two months of stay at home orders related to COVID-19, “We. . .vaulted five years forward in consumer and business digital adoption in a matter of around eight weeks.”
 Thus, making sure your nonprofit is well equipped with resources to keep you up to date digitally during this time is vital!

 You can’t sit in your co-workers’ office and brainstorm for hours, you can’t walk across the hall if you see a mistake in a social media post and ask your colleague to change it.

 Schedule a time to zoom with your team with the specific purpose of going through these platforms and determining which one works best for you.
 Start a free trial to get you through your holiday giving campaign or implement whatever free options are available.

-Don’t forget that, even if you aren’t spending time with family this year, your time off is valuable.
 Take time to recharge, take care of yourself, and celebrate.
 You deserve it!

 Once you have all your content scheduled out and people are starting to donate, give your campaign an extra boost by asking some key community partners to share your content.

 You could even do an Instagram or Facebook takeover with a community partner to help one another have a wider reach in the community!

 If you have time, schedule a webinar via Zoom or Microsoft Teams and promote the campaign this way via social media!

 In your webinar, play some Zoom or Microsoft friendly ice breaker games such as Zoom Bingo or a Holiday scavenger hunt with community members and donors.
 Host a Zoom ugly Christmas sweater party.
 Do something fun to draw people in, and then share about your holiday giving campaign and the help that you need.